espinalk212/struction-site-challenge/README.md

 ## How to run this project:

-- Clone to your own local mcahine by running `Git Clone https://github.com/espinalk212/struction-site-challenge.git` in the terminal
+- Clone to your own local machine by running `Git Clone https://github.com/espinalk212/struction-site-challenge.git` in the terminal

 - Run `npm install` to install dependencies